onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 This video can also be found in the archive plus im just a comedian - what do I know - that's the excuse from responsibility nowadays, right? this whole thing is insane - it would never work! ;)

+if someone rereads all my notes and sit with them for some time they'd be able to see at least 70-80% of what I see - ALL unique ideas I've ever had or important quotes are in the notes.
+And some needs to be removed - there's a lot of duplication and even some I'd change now in hindsight, but most of it is good.
+But hopefully noone would have to dig through them and I'd just be able to finish the book in the next 1-2 years undisturbed.

 A moral high ground so high you can’t even see it from below - the kingdom of heaven is in the clouds! the closer you are to truth - the closer you are to true morality (and love) as well - without discerning truth you cannot discern morality! some things are more moral than others - some actions are more right than others - feeling like captain obvious over here!!1

 Fungibility spectrum - sometimes the truth really is in the middle - sketch of fence sitting and feeling pain in the crotch